-LGBTQIA+ Affirmative Support
+LGBTQIA+ Affirming Support

-Life Supports provides nonjudgmental and affirmative counselling support for lesbian, gay, bisexual, transgender, queer, and other sexuality- and gender-diverse people.
-Although many individuals in the LGBTQIA+ community lead happy and healthy lives, current research shows a disproportionate percentage experience poorer mental health outcomes than their peers.
+Life Supports provides non-judgmental and affirming counselling support for lesbian, gay, bisexual, transgender, queer, and other sexuality- and gender-diverse people.
+While many people in the LGBTQIA+ community live happy, healthy lives, a disproportionate percentage experience poorer mental health outcomes than their peers.
 This isn’t specifically because of their sexuality or gender identity, but due to the unique experiences of prejudice, stigma, and discrimination faced on the basis of being LGBTQIA+.
-We understand reaching out can be daunting and anxiety-inducing, especially if this is your first time.
-In the midst of a heteronormative and cis-normative world, therapists at Life Supports are here to offer a safe, informed, and client-centred space for you to talk about whatever is going on.

 What exactly is LGBTQIA+ counselling?